symbionext/DockerizedRobotFramework/README.md

 # Enhancements to existing implementation:
 Split existing content to different images:
-* robot_framework_base container that include Robot Framework, installed by using pip
+* <b>robot_framework_base</b> container that include Robot Framework, installed by using pip
-* rf_jenkins_slave container, based to robot_framework_base and include needed tools: https://wiki.jenkins-ci.org/display/JENKINS/Docker+Plugin => This just bring ssh server and jre to container.
+* <b>rf_jenkins_slave</b> container, based to robot_framework_base and include needed tools: https://wiki.jenkins-ci.org/display/JENKINS/Docker+Plugin => This just bring ssh server and jre to container.
-* rf_exectools customer specifig library container that based to rf_jenkins_slave container and customer required libraries are installed by using pip => This container is under execution in pipeline.
+* <b>rf_exectools</b> customer specifig library container that based to rf_jenkins_slave container and customer required libraries are installed by using pip => This container is under execution in pipeline.
 It is light waith container to customer purposes.
 In here also papot could be installed by using pip.
-* rf_tests_development test suites/cases development container.
+* <b>rf_tests_development</b> test suites/cases development container.
 Based to rf_exectools container and RIDE is installed by using pip => This made possible test case development by using exactly same version of robot/libraryes than is used in pipeline.
 <br>
 <br>Endpoint of containers: endpoint to every container could be https://github.com/symbionext/DockerizedRobotFramework/blob/master/rfw_df_entrypoint.sh
 <br>Benefit: Minimize content of containers.
 Just usage purpose guided stuff included to containers.
 Other benefits are same than before.